Techbams/IstacartBasketProject/README.md

 # IstacartBasketProject
-This is a python project that basically used the following moduoes in python
+This is a python project that basically used the following modules in python
 - Pandas
 - Numpy
 - Matplotlib